Those who cannot remember the past are condemned to repeat it.

 Free Editions of the Novel

-Yes, some of the editions are free (all of the ePub editions, for now).
+Yes, some of the editions are free (all of the eBook editions, for now).

 Whatever your preference, you can try it for free.